 - Using the P-Card for University purchases and approved items only;

-- Recording all purchases on the P-Card Log Sheet and maintaining all supporting documentation (e.g., Proper receipts, vendor order forms, cash receipts, etc.);
+- Attach all supporting documentation to the CBS report in Concur (e.g., Proper receipts, vendor order forms, cash receipts, etc.);

 - Only the Cardholder is authorized to use the P-Card or may designate up to two (2) secondary users.
 The Cardholder remains responsible for all purchases made by authorized secondary users;